barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > "There, with his staff, he poked out the body of a dead fox.
 He then performed __the ceremony of cremation__."

 Why would there be anything to do with the fox's body?
-What does it __do__?
-What does it changes?
+What does it __do__ to cremate it?
+What does it accomplish?

 ## A read about cause and effects